brownman/check_vulns_deps/README.md

-## Objectives: build a dependencies tree for a givven npm module name and version/tag:
+## Objectives: build a dependencies tree for a given npm module (by supplying a name and version/tag):

 status
 -------------